cebcar/Tuxedo-w-bad-branch/TechDocs/DevOps/tools/IntelliJ.md

 - branch name abbreviated by hand from IntelliJ-proposed branch name
   - edit to &lt;ph&gt;&lt;issueNum&gt;-&lt;abbreviatedIssueName&gt;,
     where 'ph' is a hardcoded project name
-- top-level Task can have multiple branches
-  - then branch names replace &lt;issueSummary&gt; with &lt;branchSummary&gt;

 ## Open Repository as Project